stephenbensley/YatzyCoach/README.md

 # Yatzy Coach

 Yatzy Coach is an iOS app that lets you play a solo game of [Yatzy](https://en.wikipedia.org/wiki/Yahtzee) and provides feedback on your moves.
-The top level directories are:
+The repo has the following top-level directories:
-- Coach: the iOS app
+- Coach implements the iOS app.
+For more information about the app, see the [app store listing](https://apps.apple.com/us/app/yatzycoach/id6575389687/).
-- Resources: contains the precomputed solution file and the content for the About and Help views
+- Resources contains the precomputed solution file and the content for the About and Help pages.
-- Solver: a MacOS app that solves the game of Yatzy offline and saves the results to a file
+- Screenshots contains the various screenshots for the app store listing.
-- Tests: unit tests
+- Solver implements a MacOS app that solves the game of Yatzy offline and saves the results to a file.
-- Yahtzee: core Yatzy logic &mdash; shared between Coach and Solver
+- Tests implements the unit tests for the core game logic.

-The iOS app hasn't been released yet, but it's fully operational and reasonably well tested.
+- Yahtzee contains the core Yatzy logic shared between Coach and Solver.